Brexblime/printf/README.md

 # 0x11.
 C - printf

-# TO-DO s:
+chechout the wiki all of it is there!

+## what's need to be done:
-	[x] - 0: file of chars, strings, presentage.
+	[done] - 0: file of chars, strings, presentage.
-	[x] - 1: file of dicimales, integers.
+	[done] - 1: file of dicimales, integers.
-	[x] - 2: file of binary.
+	[done] - 2: file of binary.
-	[x] - 3: file unsigned, octal, hex.
+	[working on] - 3: file unsigned, octal, hex.
-	[x] - 4: file of Use a local buffer of 1024 chars in order to call write as little as possible.
+	[done] - 4: file of Use a local buffer of 1024 chars in order to call write as little as possible.
-	[x] - 5: file that prints the string s.
+	[done] - 5: file that prints the string s.
 	[x] - 6: file of specifier p.
 	[x] - 7: file of flag characters. +, space and #.
 	[x] - 8: file of length modifires.